Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

 test permissions.

-To see how this works, suppose we have a model representing organisations, and that organisations can have users as members, with this membership being represented by a many-to-many field between the organisation model and the user model.
-Adding or removing users to an organisation is an operation on the *organisation*, not on the user list, but the user list is what the views will be managing.
+To see how this works, suppose we have a model representing organizations, and that organizations can have users as members, with this membership being represented by a many-to-many field between the organization model and the user model.
+Adding or removing users to an organization is an operation on the *organization*, not on the user list, but the user list is what the views will be managing.
 To deal with this, we write code like this::